blb78/darkside.vim/README.md

 ### Groups

 You'll not define patterns for each filetype that you are using.
 But you can define groups and apply patterns for a list of filetypes.
+I need a group which defines useful informations on paragraph, basically patterns for sentences.

 ```vim